pymanga/pyMANGA/web/content/en/docs/Example_OGS_BETTINA/The_Groundwater_Domain.md

         mesh.GetPointData().AddArray(p_ini)
         mesh.GetPointData().AddArray(c_ini)

-Also, the following block can be used to create a cuboid lattice.
+The following block can be used to create a cuboid lattice.
 The grid is divided into three layers with the layer thicknesses *l_z_top*, *l_z_mid* and *l_z_bottom*.
+If one of the lengths is set to zero, the layer is not created.
 A vertical resolution can be specified for each of these layers (*num_top*, *num_bottom*, *num_mid*).
 The *z* parameter specifies a possible displacement of the top edge of the terrain, the basic course of which is defined in *TransectElevation*, in meters.
-*two_layers* and *three_layers* defines how many different layers there are.
 *points_in_y* specifies the extension or resolution in the y-direction.
 *l_x* defines the length of the transect and *lcar* the characteristic length of the grid.